maraik26/Data-Science-projects/README.md

-My Data science/Big data mostly ML (Machine learning) projects written during my studies at university and internships
+My Data science/Big data mostly ML (Machine learning) projects written during my studies at university and internships.
+Projects are written in Python and PySpark using different popular libraries such as: pandas, Scikit, TensorFlow, Caffe, Pytorch and etc